 When he’s not climbing, Wes enjoys trail running, skiing, organizing his home/adventure mobile, and nerding out about coffee.
 Wes has held his breath for up to 5 minutes, and can solve Rubik’s Cubes of all sizes.

-Wes currently holds his Wilderness First Responder and AMGA Single Pitch Instructor Certifications and has completed the AMGA Rock Guide Course.
+Wes is a member of the US Ice Climbing World Cup Team, a certified AMGA Rock Guide and a Wilderness First Responder.
 He plans to pursue certification in the Alpine and Ski disciplines with aspirations of making instruction and guiding a life-long career.